Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 An under 21-year old who is caught driving while intoxicated will likely be charged with possession and consumption of alcohol, on top of the DWI.
 This is possible in many states, even if you have no alcohol on your person or in the vehicle, as you still “possess” the alcohol which is in your blood.

-As a young driver, it is important to remember that the legal BAC limit for adults does not apply to under 21s.
+As a young driver, it is important to remember that the legal BAC limit for adults does not apply to the under 21s.
 While you are underage, you will be guilty of driving under the influence if you are found operating a vehicle with ANY measurable level of alcohol in your blood.
 You could end up with a DUI conviction simply by taking too much cough medicine or swallowing your mouthwash by mistake!

 Every state takes a slightly different approach to restricting teenage drinking and punishing underage DUI offenders.
 All the information you need is covered over the course of the impaired driving module.
 Make sure you read through everything thoroughly, so you can stay on the right side of the law.
 Wherever you reside in the United States, you can bet that teenage drinking and DUI offenses will be dealt with swiftly and harshly.
 Incidences of teenage drink-driving are less common than they were ten or 20 years ago, though it is still an enormous problem.
 Underage drivers may be less likely to commit a drink-driving offense than adult drivers (largely due to tougher restrictions on alcohol) but they are still substantially more likely to die in a fatal collision if they do drink and drive.